ironhack-datalabs/lab-data-vikings/README.md

 ### Getting Started

 You will find the following files in the folder of this laboratory:

 * ```vikingsClases.py```
 * ```tests.py```

 You are free to use any of the code editors you have to open these files.
-Do not modify ```tests.py```.

 ### Challenge Question